 The inspection team reviewed the establishment's self-assessment document provided by the DI ahead of inspection.
-Standard operating procedures and policies were reviewed.
-Risk assessments, audits, cleaning records, meeting minutes and a ventilation report were inspected as part of the review process.
+Standard operating procedures, risk assessments and policies were reviewed.
+Audit schedules, competency records, cleaning record forms and meeting minutes were inspected as part of the review process.